Boys Soccer Senior Camp - Individual

 - Assistant Coach Chris Whalley - Whalley joins the Mountaineers after coaching for two years at Milwaukee and with FC Milwaukee of the US Development Academy.
 Whalley who double the Panther's win total from the previous year before his arrival, led his team to an upset of nationally ranked Northern Illinois in 2011 marking UWM's first win over a ranked team since 2006.
 Prior to his time at Milwaukee, Whalley coached a nearby Lees-McRae College, where he led the Bobcats to the NCAA Division II national championship game.
 He also coached a team that ranked eighth in the nation in scoring offense (2.74 goals per game) and ninth nationally in team defense (0.72 goals against).
 In five seasons at Lees-McRae, Whalley compiled a 72-22-12 record.
 In 2009, Whalley led the Bobcats to an 18-3-2 overall mark and a No. 1 national ranking during the year.
 He led teams to the three -straight regular-season conference titles and a pair of league tournament championships.
 In addition to a run to the national final in 2009, the Bobcats advanced to the Sweet 16 in 2008 and the Elite Eight in 2007.
 Whalley won almost 85 percent of his games in his final three seasons with the Bobcats, including a 21-win campaign in 2007.
 Whalley was a two-time Conference Carolinas Coach of the Year as well as the NSCAA Southeast Region Coach of the Year in 2007.
 On two occassions, he was a National Coach of the Year Nominee (2007, '09).

-- Volunteer Coach Drake Branson - A former player at Appalachian State, Drake Branson returns in 2011 to assist with coaching duties.
+- Volunteer Coach Drake Branson - A former player at Appalachian State, Drake Branson returns to assist with coaching duties.
 Branson played three seasons for the Mountaineers, starting 12 games and playing in 14.
 He recorded 32 career saves, five wins, and three shutouts.
 Branson is a native of Hendersonville, N.C. and a graduate of East Henderson High School.
-He received his bachelor's degree from Appalachian State in spring of 2011.
+He received his bachelor's degree from Appalachian State in Spring of 2011.

 - Dave Balfrey - Former Appalachian Asst., former pro, Greensboro Dynamo